borgmanJeremy/myblog/content/post/octopi_external_wifi.md

 ```

 ## Predictable Interface Name
 Next I used raspi-config to enabled persistent naming.
 This is not strictly required but makes things much easier to reason about.
+This will especially help if the onboard wifi chip is still enabled.

 ```
 sudo raspi-config